Musical chords, multiple melodic lines, as well as the intervals between tones -- all may all be "inverted."

 Thus the terms "inversion" or "invertible" in music might refer to three (3) different things: 1) the way the notes of a chord are arranged in vertical sequence (i.e. which note is the lowest, or the bass note), 2) the rearrangement of 2 or more moving melodic lines above or below one another, or 3) how the consecutive tones in a melodic line may be reversed and turned upside down by making upward intervals move downward and downward intervals move upward, which creates a different but related melody.

-In the first case, called "harmonic inversion," when the root of a triad (3-note chord) is in the bass (or is the lowest note), the chord is said to be in root position, for example. a C Major chord built upon the notes C-E-G.
+In the first case, called "harmonic inversion," when the root of a triad (3-note chord) is in the bass (the lowest note), the chord is said to be in root position, for example. a C Major chord built upon the notes C-E-G.

-When the 3rd of the chord is in the bass (or is the lowest note), we have a 1st inversion of the chord (E-C-G).
+When the 3rd of the chord is in the bass (or is the lowest note), we have a 1st inversion of a triad (E-C-G).

-When the 5th of the chord is in the bass (or is the lowest note), we have a 2nd inversion (G-C-E).
+When the 5th of the chord is in the bass (or is the lowest note), we have a 2nd inversion of a triad (G-C-E).

 In the case of 4 note chords, when the 7th of the chord is in the bass (or is the lowest note), we have a 3rd inversion (in the case of a G7 chord, on the notes F-G-B-D).

 A so-called "pedal" or "organ point" is a sustained note entering into the construction of harmony of which it is not always properly a part; it's most frequently found in the bass, although it cannot be considered as the bass and must not be figured [See blog, Figured Bass].

 When the sustained tone is in an upper voice it's called an "inverted pedal point."